2018 Schedule J Form and Instructions

 - One time or recurring litigation income.

-Schedule J tax forms and instructions booklet are generally updated in December of each year (if updated the current year will display, prior year if not).
-Last year, many of the individual income tax forms were published late in December with instruction books following in early January due to last minute legislative changes.
+Schedule J form and instructions booklet are generally updated in December of each year by the IRS.
+If updated, the 2018 tax year PDF file will display, the prior tax year 2017 if not.
+Last year, many of the individual income tax forms were published late in December, with instructions booklet following in early January due to last minute legislative changes.

-The printable Schedule J tax form and instructions booklet links above are a quick reference for those looking to print the one federal IRS form.
-Even more printable federal IRS tax forms, supporting schedules, and instructions booklet are grouped by year on our pages below:
+The printable 2018 IRS Schedule J form and 2018 IRS Schedule J instructions booklet links above are a quick reference for those looking to print the one federal income tax form.
+Even more printable federal income tax forms, supporting schedules, and instructions booklet are grouped by year on our pages below: